AlexanderLabWHOI/eukrhythmic/docs/source/installation.rst

 Installing eukrhythmic
 ======================

 ``eukrhythmic`` is designed as a modular pipeline that you can fully customize as the user of the resource.
-As such, we recommend setting up the base environment provided in the ``environment.yaml`` file prior to running anything, but this isn't strictly necessary; what you need is ``Snakemake``, preferably newer than version 6, ``Python``, preferably newer than version 3.8, ``mamba``, some version of ``pandas`` and some version of ``pyyaml``.
-Having these things installed will help later steps go as smoothly as possible.
+As such, we recommend setting up the base environment provided in the ``environment.yaml`` file prior to running anything.

 Downloading eukrhythmic
 -----------------------